mdfleming3/mdfleming3.github.io/_drafts/eli5-guide-to-email-marketing.md

 #### A Deeper Dive into Triggers

 With automated email campaigns, they are not possible without triggers.

 '

 A trigger is a function in email marketing that causes emails to automatically send to clients based on the customer's action.
 That is, when a piece of data is collected

 Triggers are important, because they are the foundation of building drip sequences.

 ###

-## Managing Data
+## Data Management

 CRM Basics